gsap vs animejs vs velocity-animate

 ScrollTrigger & ScrollSmoother

-If you're looking for scroll-driven animations, GSAP's ScrollTrigger plugin is the new standard.
+If you're looking for scroll-driven animations, GSAP's ScrollTrigger plugin is the standard.
 There's a companion ScrollSmoother as well.

 ScrollTrigger